-Born in 1923, Dr. Kissinger is now 98 years old, already a centenarian by Korean tradition.
-We expect his passion as a scholar to continue unabated.
-Recently, Dr. Kissinger studies artificial intelligence (AI), which is a core future technology.
-Dr. Kissinger has become concerned about the future of AI after witnessing that an AI program named AlphaGo actually defeated the world's greatest Go player.
-Dr. Kissinger noted that AI presents both convenience and danger to mankind at the same time and that AI can make bigger mistakes than humans due to the fact that it is driven by outcomes and depends less on history or philosophy.
-He warned that if we do not plan ahead to manage AI, the history of human civilization could be at risk.
+Born in 1923, Dr. Kissinger's curiosity and passion never diminished.
+He also studied artificial intelligence (AI), which is a core future technology, including co-authoring the bestselling book, The Age of AI: And Our Human Future.
+Dr. Kissinger became concerned about the future of AI after witnessing an AI program called AlphaGo defeat the world's greatest Go player.
+Dr. Kissinger noted that AI presents both a convenience and danger to mankind at the same time and that AI can make bigger mistakes than humans due to the fact that it is driven by outcomes and depends less on history or philosophy.
+He warned that if we do not plan ahead to manage AI, the history of human civilization could end.

 In 2010, when Dr. Kissinger visited South Korea at the invitation of the Asan Institute for Policy Studies, Dr. Chung met with Dr. Kissinger to discuss various issues extensively.
-The contents of this discussion are in Dr. Chung's book, titled Communications with World Leaders.
-In that meeting, Dr. Chung asked "Is Afghanistan becoming the second Vietnam for the United States?"
+The contents of this discussion are in Dr. Chung's book, entitled Communications with World Leaders.
+In that meeting, Dr. Chung asked, "Is Afghanistan becoming the second Vietnam for the United States?"
 Dr. Kissinger replied, "The impact of Afghanistan on jihadists in Pakistan, India and around the world is enormous.
 It is fundamentally important to prevent Afghanistan from becoming a hotbed of terrorism and guerrilla warfare because the victory of Islamic jihadists will provide tremendous momentum for the global Islamic jihadist movement."
-Regarding the withdrawal of U.S. troops from Afghanistan and the Taliban's takeover of Kabul, his recent article in the Economist pointed out the strategic mistakes made by the U.S. of failing to understand Afghanistan's reality and of neglecting to elicit cooperation among neighboring countries, such as China, Russia, and India.
+Regarding the withdrawal of U.S. troops from Afghanistan and the Taliban's takeover of Kabul, his recent article in the Economist pointed out the strategic mistakes made by the United States of failing to understand Afghanistan's reality and of neglecting to elicit cooperation among neighboring countries, such as China, Russia, and India.

-When Dr. Chung visited Washington, DC, in January 2009, Dr. Kissinger invited him to the Alfalfa Club - a gathering of 200 influential figures in the U.S. political and financial circles - where he met then President-elect Obama.
+When Dr. Chung visited Washington, DC, in January 2009, Dr. Kissinger invited him to the Alfalfa Club - a gathering of 200 influential figures in the U.S. political and financial circles - where he met then President-elect Barack Obama.
 In August 2014, Dr. Kissinger and his wife Nancy invited Dr. Chung to their summer house in Connecticut.
 In July 2015, Dr. Kissinger invited Dr. Chung to his New York home for a dinner, attended by the Chairman of News Corporation Rupert Murdoch, former New York Mayor Michael Bloomberg, and former Wall Street Journal editor Karen House.
 In November 2019, they met again in New York where Dr. Kissinger stated that North Korea's denuclearization is in China's interest and that the role of the United States is important.

-Even if different evaluations can be drawn on Dr. Kissinger's efforts for international order and peace, the future generations should emulate and follow Dr. Kissinger's passion and insight for maintaining world order.
+Different evaluations can be drawn about Dr. Kissinger's efforts for international order and peace.
+However, Dr. Kissinger's passion and insight for maintaining world order is something that future generations should emulate and follow.
+This commemoration of his efforts may contribute to the study of international relations.